Music in Vietnam: A Journey Through Tradition and Modern Trends

 2.2.
 Xam Singing

-• Xam is a professional folk song, but the main stages are the streets, market, banyan trees, temple yards…
+• Xam is a professional folk song, but the main stages are the streets, market, banyan trees, and temple yards.

 • Xam songs tell about various aspects of life and society.

-• Xam singers, also call Xam singing artists, have to update the issues of Vietnamese life, keeping criticizing bad things in the current society.
+• Xam singers, also called Xam singing artists, have to update the issues of Vietnamese life and criticize bad things in the current society.

 2.3.
 Quan Ho